cline/cline/README.md

 4. When a task is completed, Cline will present the result to you with a terminal command like `open -a "Google Chrome" index.html`, which you run with a click of a button.

 > [!TIP]
 > Use the `CMD/CTRL + Shift + P` shortcut to open the command palette and type "Cline: Open In New Tab" to open the extension as a tab in your editor.
-This lets you to view Cline side-by-side with your file explorer, and see how he changes your workspace more clearly.
+This lets you use Cline side-by-side with your file explorer, and see how he changes your workspace more clearly.

 ---